makersacademy/go-react-acebook-template/docs/authentication.md

 1. A registered user submits their email address and password via the React front end.
-2. The Express backend receives the data and tries to find a user in the DB with the same email address.
+2. The Gin backend receives the data and tries to find a user in the DB with the same email address.
 3. If a user is found, the password in the database is compared to the password that was submitted.
 4. If the passwords match, a JSON Web Token is generated and returned, as part